nand-nor/dedelf/README.md

 For example, the p_type field is defined by constants.
 To change the 3rd segment in a file to a loadable segment, use the following command:
 ```
-dedelf -m path/to/infile prog_header 0x2 p_type PT_LOAD
+dedelf modify path/to/infile -m prog_header -p 0x2 -f p_type -r PT_LOAD
 ```

-To write the contents to a desired file name, append `-o path/to/outfile`.
+For all subcommands and modes, to write the contents to a desired file name, append `-o path/to/outfile`.

 `new_sec` : Not yet implemented.
 Add new section with corresponding entry in the section header table